 - secure a plastic mat to the shower floor or tub.

 - Opt for electric razors and toothbrushes

-Follow the advice of your healthcare professionals and always air on the side of safety.
+Follow the advice of your home care professionals and always air on the side of safety.
 Regaining independence can take a while so remember to be patient.
-They road to recovery can be tough but with continued support a healthy and happy life post stroke can be achieved.
+The road to recovery can be tough, but a healthy and happy life post-stroke can be achieved with continued support.